tbadams45/tbadams45.github.io/_posts/2016-07-01-speech-in-proverbs.md

 > "From the fruit of his lips a man is filled with good things as surely as the work of his hands rewards him."
 12:12

 ## Power
-> "The lips of the righteous nourish many, but fools die for lack of judgement."
+> "The lips of the righteous nourish many, but fools die for lack of judgment."
 10:20

 > "With his mouth the godless destroys his neighbor, but through knowledge the righteous escape."
 11:9